Last Updated on

 But how can you use shutter speed more effectively in your photography?
 And how can you use it more creatively?
 In order to answer these questions, here are some real world scenarios:

 Photography is all about light.
 Recording a photo, whether via digital sensor or film, is about controlling the light and producing a final exposure.
 Thus, one would think that taking photographs at night is totally counterintuitive!
 But even at night, there are still sources of light.
-The moon creates soft light that bathes the earth; the city lights create interesting neon colors; and even the stars, ancient and distant as they are, create a soft light.
+The moon creates soft light that bathes the earth; the city lights create interesting neon colors; and even the stars, ancient and distant as they are, create soft light.

 The key to taking photographs at night is keeping the camera shutter open for long periods of time.
 This is called long exposure photography.
-By keeping the shutter open for a few minutes at a time, or even long, the digital sensor is able to record enough light to form an exposure.
+By keeping the shutter open for a few minutes at a time, or even longer, the digital sensor is able to record enough light to form an exposure.
 You’d be surprised at how interesting the resulting night photos can be!

 If you want to try night photography, you’ll need to set the camera up on a tripod.
 It won’t be possible to hand hold it for the long periods of time you’ll need to keep the shutter open without blurring the image.
 Try setting the mode dial to Shutter Priority and choosing a shutter speed value of 30 seconds or more.
 Depending on how much light it is available, you may need to set the speed higher or lower.